hku-systems/bidl/README.md

 bash run.sh contention
 ```

-- Output: a pdf file named `contended.pdf`, containing the throughput of BIDL and baseline systems under different ratio of contended transactions.
+- Output: a pdf file named `contention.pdf`, containing the throughput of BIDL and baseline systems under different ratio of contended transactions.
 - Expected results:
 	- BIDL's throughput shows no obvious decline.
-	- FastFabric's throughput decreases as the ratio of contented transactions increases.
+	- FastFabric's effective throughput decreases with the increasing ratio of contented transactions.

 ### Experiment 3: Performance with different ratio of non-deterministic transactions